vnchlsn/OsmoFold/docs/usage.rst

 This guide will help you quickly get started with OsmoFold.
 Use the script below to calculate the ΔΔG of osmolyte-induced protein folding and unfolding (commonly referred to as the "m-value").

-**Note:** Before proceeding, ensure that you have installed OsmoFold correctly by referring to the :ref:`installation`.
+**Note:** Before proceeding, ensure that you have installed OsmoFold correctly by referring to the :ref:`Installation`.

 .. code-block:: python